frob/frob.github.com/content/posts/2016-11-21-my-dilemma--what-technology-to-pursue.md

 ## Time to learn the old war horse

 I have done some preliminary study to learn Python, but without a project I am not sure how much I will retain.
-I have learned many fundamentals that I will need to reenforce through repetition of work.
-I have little interest in building another search engine as it seems like is the "Hello World" first project for getting started with Python.
-I also have no interest in building a site in DJango.
+I have learned many fundamentals that I will need to reinforce through repetition of work.
+I have little interest in building another search engine as it seems like the "Hello World" first project for getting started with Python.
+I also have no interest in building a site in Django.
 So then, what am I left with?
 I am not sure, but I want to figure it out soon.
 Maybe find a way to incorporate Python with cross platform app development.

-I really dunno.
+The heart of this dilemma is not really about Python versus Elixir.
+It is about finding a project that justifies the investment.
+A language without a purpose is just syntax.
+I am going with Python because the ecosystem demands it, but the real work starts when I find the right problem to solve with it.